Music Ear Training: How to Recognise Chords by Pitch Matching

 Pitch matching of chord tones is a common form of music ear training that provides a way to recognise and identify chords by ear.
 It involves using your instrument to quickly find the notes of a chord that is being played and that you're trying to work out.
 Your voice can also be a great help, so sing along with the notes as much as you like - the more the better.
-Singing the tones increases your aural awareness and memory of pitches and also pitch relationships.
+Singing the tones increases your aural awareness and (short term) memory of pitches and (long term) memory of pitch relationships.
 It's highly recommended.

 Watch the video below for a lesson and simple demonstration of how to find the notes (chord tones) of chords by ear.

 The text gives more details on the points covered in the video.

 Two more videos are included with short tests.
 Check your ability and speed by identifying the chords played.

 Note - This lesson is part of a three-part music ear training lesson on chord recognition and identification.
 The other two lessons focus on chord types and chord progressions.
 By using the three methods in combination, finding chords by ear is a lot easier and quicker.
 The lessons can be studied in any order, and.the links are at the end of the article.

 About the Video Lesson

 Here you can find more in-depth detail about the points covered in the video.